atmughrabi/AccelGraph/README.md

 ### Initial compilation for the Graph framework with CAPI

-* NOTE: You need CAPI environment set up on you machine.
+* NOTE: You need CAPI environment setup on your machine.
 * For Deeper understanding of the SNAP framework: https://github.com/open-power/snap
 * CAPI and SNAP on IBM developerworks: https://developer.ibm.com/linuxonpower/capi/
 * [IBM Developerworks Forum, tag CAPI_SNAP (to get support)](https://developer.ibm.com/answers/smartspace/capi-snap/index.html)